jeangoisse/HairsAndBeardsOptimizedPack/README.md

 All textures and defs comes from their original authors, thanks to them for their amazing mods!
 This fork will never be updated on the workshop.
-I'll shit down this collection on any resquest from the authors.
+I'll shut down this collection on any resquest from the authors.

 tools used : waifu2x-gui, todds-cli, squoosh-cli, pinga image compressor